 Sometimes We're Unwell

-Our mental health can fluctuate just like our physical health.
+Your mental health can fluctuate just like your physical health.

-This is influenced by our behaviour, genetics, and environment.
+This is influenced by your behavior, genetics, and environment.

-Physically we can face long-term conditions like diabetes, and short term issues like a the flu.
+Physically, you can face long-term conditions like diabetes, and short-term illnesses like the flu.

 It's the same mentally.
-We can face long-term conditions like schizophrenia, and shorter term issues like the stress after having a new baby.
+You can face long-term conditions like schizophrenia, and shorter-term issues like stress after starting a new job.

 Which of the following can influence our mental health?